Elements of Kearsarge ARG and 22nd MEU Deploy

 NORFOLK, Va.
-(March 16, 2022) The San Antonio-class amphibious transport dock ship USS Arlington (LPD 24) departs Naval Station Norfolk, March 16, 2022.
-Kearsarge Amphibious Ready Group (ARG) with embarked 22nd Marine Expeditionary Unit (MEU) deployed from Naval Station Norfolk and Camp Lejeune, North Carolina, for a regularly scheduled deployment.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Joshua M. Tolbert)
+(March 16, 2022) Elements of the Kearsarge Amphibious Ready Group (ARG) with embarked 22nd Marine Expeditionary Unit (MEU) departed Naval Station Norfolk and Camp Lejeune, North Carolina, for a regularly scheduled deployment, March 16.

+The deployment is part of a regular rotation of forces that foster maritime security and increased theater cooperation by providing a forward naval presence with vast, specialized crisis response capabilities.

+“After months of rigorous training, the Kearsarge ARG and 22nd MEU are ready to exercise our mission sets across a range of military operations,” said Capt.
+David Guluzian, commander of Amphibious Squadron (PHIBRON) 6.
+“The ARG-MEU team is a fully integrated, multi-mission fighting force ready to respond and decisively engage any situation or challenge during this deployment.”

 |Date Taken: